Brown Lady of Raynham Hall: Skeptical reception

 Some critics have claimed that Shira faked the image by putting grease or a similar substance on the lens in the shape of a figure, or moved down the stairs himself during an exposure.
 Others claim that the image is an accidental double exposure or that light somehow got into the camera.

 Joe Nickell has written that a detailed examination of the photograph shows evidence of double exposure.
 John Fairley and Simon Welfare wrote "there is a pale line above each stair-tread, indicating that one picture has been superimposed over the other; a patch of reflected light at the top of the right-hand banister appears twice."

 The magician John Booth wrote the photograph could easily be duplicated by naturalistic methods.
 Booth had the magician Ron Wilson cover himself in a bed sheet and descend the grand staircase at The Magic Castle in Hollywood.
 The faked ghost image looked very similar to the Raynham Hall photograph.

 Other critics point out that the image of the lady very closely resembles that of a standard Virgin Mary statue as would be found in any Catholic church, the light patch covering the bottom one third of the image, resembling an inverted "V" shape, being very indicative, as the outer garment above it drapes down on either side at an angle.
 Also the head is covered and the hands appear to be together as in prayer, and the square or rectangular pedestal on which she stands is also clearly visible.
 This strongly suggests that the photo is a simple superimposition of the Madonna statue onto the empty staircase.

+Adaptions

+In 1948, an unknown author and artist King Ward adapted the legend into "The Grim Lady of Raynham Hall," a 2-page comic story published in issue #2 of the American Comics Group horror anthology Adventures into the Unknown.
+In 1953, uncredited creators produced a 1-page comic for issue #9 of the Standard Comics horror anthology Adventures into Darkness based on the "Brown Lady" story.
+In 1974, writer Carl Wessler, penciler J. Noriega, and inker Alfredo Alcala created a 3-page story about Raynham Hall as "The Most Haunted House in England!" in issue #23 of the DC Comics horror anthology Ghosts.